-, plots 41, 42 and 43 of the Order Schedule and Order Map
+plots 41, 42 and 43 of the Order Schedule and Order Map

-- 8.38 The first contact was made in April 2021 when Avison Young carried out their first door knocking exercise and spoke to son who also works at the site. is an owner occupier of the site.
-Negotiations have continued and Avison Young carried out a site inspection of properties in May 2022 along with and his then appointed advisor from firm (no longer appointed). - 8.39 A financial offer was made in line with the Compensation Code in November 2022.
-Negotiations have continued and has continued to meet with to discuss further including the support the Council could provide for his business.
-Further slightly updated financial offers to reflect the change in the market since the first offer have been made by the Council. - 8.40 has also recently appointed a surveyor who is in the process of carrying out a valuation for and following this negotiations will continue. - 8.41 Information has also been provided on the business support which the Council can provide. - 8.42 Negotiations are ongoing.
+- 9.46 The first contact was made in April 2021 when Avison Young carried out their first door knocking exercise and spoke to son who also works at the site.
+Is an owner occupier of the site.
+Negotiations have continued and Avison Young carried out a site inspection of properties in May 2022 along with and his then appointed advisor from firm (no longer appointed). - 9.47 A financial offer was made in line with the Compensation Code in November 2022.
+Negotiations have continued and Avison Young has continued to meet with to discuss further including the support the Council could provide for his business.
+Further slightly updated financial offers to reflect the change in the market since the first offer have been made by the Council. - 9.48 has now appointed firm otiations on value and compensation are continuing between Avison Young, and with the hope of reaching agreement.
+The Council is funding the reasonable costs of ppointed surveyor. - 9.49 Information has also been provided on the business support which the Council can provide. - 9.50 Negotiations are ongoing.

-plot 26 of the Order Schedule and Order Map
+, plot 26 of the Order Schedule and Order Map

-- 8.39 first responded to Avison Young's letters in March 2023 and Avison Young subsequently met on site in April 2023.
+- 9.51 first responded to Avison Young's letters in March 2023 and Avison Young subsequently met on site in April 2023.
 The site is vacant and according to has been for over ten years.
-A financial offer has been made by the Council. has indicated that he will appoint a surveyor to act for him in these negotiations but to date he has not.
-He has also indicated that he intends to submit his own planning application on his site but to date he has not. - 8.40 Avison Young is seeking to continue negotiations alongside this Order.
+An initial financial offer was made by the Council and has since been revised to reflect further discussed between and his recently appointed agent and Avison Young.
+The Council is funding the reasonable costs of appointed surveyor. - 9.52 Negotiations on compensation and value are ongoing.